Computerised knowledge test FAQ's

 Here you will find answers to the most frequently asked questions about the computerised knowledge test.

-The knowledge test is computer based and comprised 61 Questions in 11 categories, with multiple choice answers.
+The knowledge test is computer based and comprises 51 questions in 10 categories, with multiple choice answers.
 Candidates must achieve the following pass mark in each category to pass the test:

 - Tunbridge Wells Places 80%